 But then sometimes, as teachers, we get gifts that literally make us LOL.
 Like the one time I got used chapstick.
 Or, how about this sweet gift from a little one?
 If you look close enough, you’ll see it. 🙂

 Did you see it?
 A Reese’s Candy Cane opened and full of everything but Reese’s.
+The sentiment behind the gift is what teachers appreciate, not the value of what’s inside.

 Teacher Gift Ideas for Christmas